Ashbury Overlay

 If it’s not a UK requirement, why are we seeing them here?

-There are a few main reasons why tethered lids have already reached UK shelves.
-The first is that, where a bottle manufacturer sells across European and UK markets, it makes sense for them to change their designs totally rather then having two different types of bottles in production at the same time.
+There are several reasons why tethered lids have already reached UK shelves.
+The first is that, where a bottle manufacturer sells across European and UK markets, it makes sense for them to change their designs rather than having two different types of bottles in production.

-Secondly, there’s specification in the industry that UK regulators will follow suit meaning some drinks manufacturers are simply rolling out the changes ahead of any new rules coming into place.
+Secondly, there’s speculation in the industry that UK regulators will follow suit meaning some drinks manufacturers are simply rolling out the changes ahead of any new rules coming into place.

-And finally, many manufacturers are supportive of the sustainability and recycling motivations behind this new initiative and are excited to further this agenda in the UK market too.
+And finally, many manufacturers are supportive of the sustainability and recycling motivations behind this new initiative and as such, are excited to further this agenda in the UK market too.

 What’s the aim of the new rules?

 It’s hoped that by tethering the lid to the rest of the bottle, there will be fewer discarded caps (either by accident or deliberate littering) and more will make their way to recycling plants.
-Supporters of the changes also suggest the new designs are more practical and hygienic.
+Supporters of the changes also suggest the new designs are more practical and hygienic, while detractors think just the opposite.

 How are people reacting?

-There have been mixed reviews online – with some confusion being reported, such as individuals thinking their bottle was defective, and other attempting to rip off the tethered lids with limited success.
-However, it’s important to note that there are plenty of people in favour of the new designs, and past changes (like the introduction of retained can ring pulls) have been met with consumer resistance initially but quickly became the norm.
+There have been mixed reviews online – with some confusion being reported, such as individuals thinking their bottle was defective, others attempting to rip off the tethered lids with limited success and even some complaints of injury.
+There are also people in favour of the new designs, given the motivations behind it.
+Still, as with past changes (like the introduction of retained can ring pulls) this has been met with some consumer resistance.

 What are manufacturers saying?